kristopolous/fiction/framework.md

  * Policy (and how it's applied)

 So we're no longer configuring systems.
 Instead we are deep into a world of new abstractions and are fundamentally limited by these abstractions.
 By miring their users in endless confusion opscode (now Progress) was able to commercialize this opportunity to a successful company.

+## Establishing core principles

+All frameworks hinge on a set of core principles or beliefs we'll call a doctrine.
+Doctrines are unwavering assertions about the world which are presumed to be natural.
+The set of doctrines forms an ideological foundation, this is the framework.

+For instance, ruby on rails has document they call "The Rails Doctrine", which as of this writing is linked to on their homepage.
+In it they have a set of 9 core beliefs which they call "the most important pillars".

+In philosophy, the level of adherence to a doctrine is called aesthetics.
+Something that is "beautiful" adheres highly to a given doctrine.
+The aesthetical becomes the goal and the practitioner is judged based on the conformity to the aesthetics.
+People with high conformity are often described using the term nature or natural.

+The group of people preoccupied with the pursuit of this aesthetic who practice the conformity form a tribe.
+Sometimes tribes can have disagreements with each other over the "true nature" or "originalism" of the aesthetic and thus split into factions.

+Take ballet for instance.
+There's core beliefs about geometry expressed in the human body and people seeking the purity of this form, a fundamentalist interpretation of the principles, forms the aesthetic of the art.
+Same is true for the musicians in the orchestra pit which only work as an ensemble if everyone is preoccupied with conformity to the music to be played.

+This nexus of the aesthetics in the conformity to a doctrine, often called fundamentalism and its practice, often called orthodoxy can also be found in religion, politics, the arts, and software frameworks.

+That's why the terminology in one of these systems can be readily found in another.
+For instance, The Rails Doctrine uses the words movement, doctrine, originality, fundamental, tribe, heretical and nature by the end of the 2nd paragraph (word 127).

+The important thing is the preoccupation with the strive for aesthetic authenticty is the practice.
+The purpose of ballet is to do the practice of ballet in some factioned form of originalism, such as the Vaganova method, in the purest and most natural way possible.

+Any other concern is secondary.
+Because everything must conform to the doctrine first and foremost, reality has to be melded and shaped to fit inside the aesthetics.
+That's why religion, the arts and politics are ineffective tools for problem solving.
+Everything has to be done backwards.
+Something has to first exist and then be massaged and interpreted so as not to be heretical and conform to the doctrine.

+orthodoxy is an extremeley poor tool to solve any actual problem.
+This is why orthodox religion and politics

+t.. actice, called the that whatever the doctrine is, the framework exists to be in service to the doctrine.
+It is not supposed to facilitate the user in addressing problems, but is instead supposed to be the purest expression possible of the underlying doctrine.

+These

+The group of peers concerned with the
+This is true

+Conformity Tribalism Orthodoxy and Fundamenalism

 ## Slow down development as much as possible